roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 ## Logging context data

-A common issue with dealing with error reports is having enough information so that staff can repond to the issues.
+A common issue when dealing with error reports is not having enough information in order to repond to the error.
 Logging just the exception information may not provide enough information.

 Consider the following scenario.